Speakers League FAQs

 What do my class costs cover?

-Any registration fees, tuition, or dues cover such items as room rentals, equipment and supplies, ribbons, staffing, videotaping, database entry, member handbooks, forms, etc.
+Any registration fees, tuition, or dues cover such items as room rentals, equipment and supplies, ribbons, staffing, videotaping, database entry, website maintenance and security, member handbooks, forms, etc.

 How often does the club meet?